Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 The solution should have:

-- The ability to export vote data to excel.
+- The ability to export vote data to excel. // The data is portable, accessible

 The solution could have: